 The uncertainty over the law in Scotland has not been resolved by the case of Radmacher and it is hoped that further clarity will be provided once the Law Commission has investigated this area of the law and issued its Report which is expected in 2012.

 Careful consideration should therefore be given to entering a prenuptial agreement especially for those seeking to protect assets or income upon divorce.
-Both parties should always seek legal advice independent of one another.
+Both parties should always seek legal advice independent of one another and there must be no suggestion of one spouse being pressurised into signing an agreement.